Groestlcoin/groestlcoin/doc/JSON-RPC-interface.md

 groestlcoin-cli -named createwallet mywallet load_on_startup=true
 ```

-`bitcoin rpc` can also be substituted for `bitcoin-cli -named`, and is a newer alternative.
+`groestlcoin rpc` can also be substituted for `groestlcoin-cli -named`, and is a newer alternative.

 ## Versioning